April 06, 2020 8 min read 2 Comments

-threadTALK Blog Series 18: Thoughts of an ICU Nurse with Carolyn Previti
+threadTALK Blog Series 18: Super Mom Super Nurse Super Tired with Carolyn Previti

 Q Please tell us a little bit about yourself and your Instagram and YouTube page.
 What made you want to start creating content?

 A I'd say my YouTube journey started after giving birth to my son.
 I was one of the first of my friends to have a baby and my family lives several states away.
 It was a very happy time in my life but also a very lonely time as well.
 I felt like I didn't have anyone close by I could connect with and share my experiences.
 I discovered a few motherhood channels on YouTube and immediately felt like I had found a group of women I could really relate to.
 I loved seeing what these other moms would do throughout the day, how they managed to get things done with their kids at home, meals that they cooked, things like that.
 There is no instruction manual after having a baby as we all know!
 So I really appreciated these moms on YouTube sharing their tips, tricks, stories, and experiences.
 After regularly watching YouTube for about 2 years I got the itch to start my own channel and share my experiences with the world.
 It was the scariest thing I've ever done but it's also been the most rewarding!
 Being both a mom and a nurse I spend all my time taking care of others.
 My channel is something that I get to do just for me and it's great that I can do it from home in my spare time (or whenever I find the time!)
 I created my IG page as another way of connecting with my subscribers on more of a daily basis.
 I share a ton on my stories about my daily life and really have fun interacting with my friends & followers.